 Turning Frustration Signals into Actionable Insights

 Rage Clicks are the virtual equivalent of mashing an unresponsive button on a vending machine—only it's a mouse button.
-Rage clicks are a digital signal of a user's annoyance with your site's UX.
+They are a digital signal of a user's annoyance with your site's UX.

 You can search all your sessions in FullStory for Rage Click events and then watch replays of those sessions to analyze and understand the user behavior that precedes the event.